 Over the past year, we’ve seen a clear shift in how negotiations are conducted globally.
 More dynamic, more interests-driven, and marked by a higher level of uncertainty.
-This raises an important question of future business leaders: Do Interests Matter More Than Values?
+This raises an important question for future business leaders: Do Interests Matter More Than Values?

 Negotiation expert Matthias Schranner was originally trained by the police as a lead negotiator for high-stakes situations.
 For the past 20 years, he and his team at the Schranner Negotiation Institute have been advising clients including the UN, global corporations and political parties in difficult negotiations.